w3c/mathml-docs/minimal-intent-core.md

 ---
-title: "Thoughts on what MathML Core Intent Should Look Like"
+title: "Thoughts on MathML Core Intent and Defaults"
 layout: wgnote
 ---